LurpDaDerp/BlockRun/README.md

-This is the very first game I ever made back in the summer of 2024.
-It took around two months of work to complete.
+This is the very first game I ever made back in the summer of 2023.
+Making this game was a very fun first step when I was beginning to learn programming in Java.
+It took around two months of work to mostly complete, and there are still some unadded features.